Brett797/DrumRoller-AutomaticDiceTower/README.md

 A continous servo is used to spin the drum when dispensing .
 The drum is held in a plastic cup with a hole at the bottom.
 An additonal piece is placed above the hole to keep multiple dice from falling through the hole.

-A demo and promotional video for this project is availible at https://www.youtube.com/@BrettDwyerTAMU
+A promotional video for this project is availible at https://www.youtube.com/@BrettDwyerTAMU

 ## Operation Instructions ##
 With a fully assembled project, connect the power.